Financial Calculators

 • Amount Returned: $450,000

-Once you hit the Calculate button, you’ll see that your investment profit was $150,000 with a total ROI of 50% and an annualized return of 125%.
+Once you hit the Calculate button, the tool reveals an investment profit of $150,000, yielding a total ROI of 50% and an impressive annualized return of 125%.

 Understanding the Basic ROI Formula

-Calculating ROI is one of the most simple yet powerful financial calculations.
-Leveraging this calculation can help you quickly evaluate investments and make wise financial decisions.
+The return on investment equation is one of the simplest, yet most powerful, financial formulas available.
+Leveraging this calculation empowers investors to quickly evaluate asset performance, compare opportunities, and make data-driven financial decisions.

 $$ROI = \frac{R - I}{I} × 100\%$$

-• I = The initial amount invested plus any other costs.
+• I = The initial amount invested (including all associated costs and fees).

 • R = The amount returned at the end of the investment period.

-Note: The calculation must be multiplied by 100 to convert the decimal number to a whole percentage.
+Note: The final figure must be multiplied by 100 to convert the decimal into a clear, readable percentage.

 Annualized ROI